Live Chat Support Services Guide – Everything You Need to Know

 Intercom — team inbox, chat, social

-Watches customer interactions with your website tracks pages they visit, when they started a trial, looked at a pricing page or had other engagement
+- Watches customer interactions with your website, tracks pages visited, when a trial is started, whether a pricing page is viewed, or other engagements

 4. Live Chat Operations